iobis/sequence-search/README.md

 # sequence-search

 ## How to
+### Setup

-First download all sequences from the OBIS database:
+First download all sequences from the OBIS database to `data/sequences.csv`:

 ```sql
 create temp table temp_sequences as